Marys Medicine

 Mironov, V., de Veylder, L., van Montagu, M. and Inzé, D. (1999).
 Cyclin-

-dependent kinases and cell division in plants – the nexus.
+a specific regulator of shoot and floral meristem development affecting the dependent kinases and cell division in plants – the nexus.
 Plant Cell 11,

 same processes as CLAVATA1.
 Development 121, 2057-2067.